Pushkaran-P/Age-Race-Classification/README.md

 50% Macro  F1 score for now

-Personal Notes For Now:
+To do list:

-- How to improve accuracy
+- How to push Macro F1 beyond 50%
 - Are there any other things i can do to decrease imbalance